telerik/blazor-docs/components/radiogroup/overview.md

 1. Add the `<TelerikRadioGroup>` tag to add the component to your razor page.

-1. Populate its `Data` property with the collection of items you want in the list.
+2. Populate its `Data` property with the collection of items you want in the list.

+3. Set the `Value` parameter.
+It supports one-way and two-way binding.

-1. Set the `TextField` and `ValueField` properties to point to the corresponding names of the model.
+4. Set the `TextField` and `ValueField` properties to point to the corresponding names of the model.

 >caption Basic Radio Button Group configuration.